peppedilillo/moon3viz/readme.md

 Been studying the exposure of a [concept lunar observatory](https://www.iaps.inaf.it/en/progetti-di-ricerca/lemx) to galactic sources.
 Spheres in 2D hurt my brain, so I have thought of this comfy viz.
 Portrays Moon, Earth, Sun and the field of view of an hypothetic observatory.
 The observatory parameter (selenographic coordinates, attitude, field of view) are adjustable.
+Moon, Earth, Sun will do their things.
-Please don't take this as accurate because it isn't.
+Please don't take this as astronomically accurate because it isn't.

 As a template for the project I used a generic one made by Bruno Simon for [3js journey](https://threejs-journey.com/#presentation).
-Please check it out if you are interested in 3js, it's GREAT, and Bruno is a true artist and a human of rare kindness.
+Check it out if you are interested in 3js, it's GREAT, and Bruno is a true artist and a human of rare kindness.

 I am redistributing maps and images from
 [NASA CGI Moon Kit](https://svs.gsfc.nasa.gov/cgi-bin/details.cgi?aid=4720),